-This master’s degree program is designed for teachers who have NYS initial certification in Mathematics 7-12, or teachers who hold professional or permanent certification seeking to further their knowledge/skills, and gain additional graduate credits.
+This master’s degree program is designed for teachers who have New York State (NYS) initial certification in Mathematics 7-12, or teachers who hold professional or permanent certification seeking to further their knowledge/skills, and gain additional graduate credits.
 You will take advanced coursework in methods of teaching mathematics to further enhance your skills as a teacher of math.

 - New York State Certification in Mathematics, Grades 7-12

 - A bachelor’s degree from an accredited institution with a GPA of at least 3.0

 - Students must have at least 24 undergraduate credits in mathematics with a B average, including courses in Calculus and Linear Algebra

 - Students with a master’s degree in mathematics or mathematics education must have a GPA of at least 3.0 in their graduate courses, with a B average in mathematics courses

 - Two letters of recommendation